vk-cs/docs-public/docs/en/networks/vnet/how-to-guides/s3-service-net/s3-service-net.md

     netplan apply
     ```

-1. Redirect the Object Storage traffic through the service network.
+1. Redirect the VK Object Storage traffic through the service network.
 To do this, specify the correspondence between the service domain and its IP address in the service network:

    1. Open the `hosts` file: